 Many of you must be wondering why a Fashion page does not support Fast Fashion?
 There are many reasons to not support it.
 We’ll talk about it in this article and I will wait for your comments below to know your thoughts.
 But first of all, let’s know everything about Fast Fashion; what is it, where did it come from and is it helping the environment.

-Shopping of clothes used to be an occasional event.
+Shopping for clothes used to be an occasional event.
 People used to shop during the season change or when they outgrew what they already had.
-Then an era came where clothes become cheaper and trends started changing.
+Then an era came where clothes became cheaper and trends started changing.
 People could now easily afford the clothes worn by their favourite celebrities and that too very easily.
 This is where Fast Fashion came into the picture.

 Fast fashion basically can be described as trendy and cheap clothing that samples ideas from catwalk or celebrity fashion.
-High-end fashion stores like H&M and Zara turn these clothes into cheap garments lightening speed.
+High-end fashion stores like H&M and Zara turn these clothes into cheap garments at lightning speed.

 Amancio Ortega lived in Spain and worked as an errand boy who used to deliver fabrics for a local clothing retail store.
 Eventually, he started dealing with the customer and suppliers and became a senior manager.
 When not at work Amancio would develop his own designs with the less expensive material left over from the retail store.
 He used to make a replica of the popular designs of that era and sell those designs to the retail stores.
 Later in 1963, he started his own company which became one of the biggest fashion retailers on earth; Zara Inditex that you today know as Zara.